HardAndHeavy/text-generation-webui-rocm-docker/README.md

 At the first start, a lengthy initialization process will take place.
 When the process is completed, ComfyUI will be available at http://localhost.

 ### Remarks
 - To add new node resources, you must grant access to the directory `./data`, because the container was started as the root user.
-To do this, run the command `sudo chmod -R 777 ./data`
+To do this, run the command `sudo chmod a+rw -R ./data`
 - Models are located in the directory `./data/tg-webui/models/`.
 Models can be found on the site [huggingface.co](https://huggingface.co/models?pipeline_tag=text-generation&sort=downloads)
 - If there is a major change in the composition of python libraries, you must change the version of `CONDA_DIR` in `./Makefile`